Neil-Runcie/NottyBlock/README.md

 The word lists alongside common character replacements, such as '$' being used as an 's', allow for strict word checking suitable for sensitive situations.
 However, they come with a greater potential for false negatives.
 To mitigate that, which is known as the Scunthorpe problem, the flagging process works with a list of whitelisted words to ensure that words like "bass" and "class" are not incorrectly flagged.

-The blocked words are available in the bad_words.csv file in this repository The whitelisted words are available in the good_words.csv file in this repository
+The blocked words are available in the bad_words.csv file in this repository.
+The whitelisted words are available in the good_words.csv file in this repository.

 The character replacements used to preprocess the text are listed below
 *  "@" -> "a"